 The company approves the third party or rejects it based on risk tolerance.

-Are you looking for third-party security risk management, or are you interested in learning more on the topic?
+Are you looking for third-party security risk management?
+Are you certain your vendor agreements align with industry standards or are you interested in learning more on the topic?
 Request a free demo of Panorays’ third-party security risk management software, or contact us to learn more today.